kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 you need to install
 numpy to use this program

-data values supported can be in the foloowing forms fractions decimal numbers whole numbers
+data values supported can be in the following forms

+  fractions

+  decimal numbers

+  whole numbers

 I also added notification for those problems that dont possibly have solution due to wrong formulation of constrains and its values.